Why Did Bungie Sell Halo To 343

 As part of a new 10-year partnership, Activision will publish Bungie’s upcoming game.
 The unidentified game is under development for several platforms, will utilise a brand-new engine, and is currently known only by the code name “Tiger.”

-As to why Bungie sold Halo
+As to why Bungie Sold Halo

 Following the release of Halo 3, Bungie made the announcement that they would be leaving Microsoft and starting their own business.
 Even though Bungie contributed to the creation of several Halo games, including ODST and Reach, Microsoft has sole ownership of the game’s rights.
-Despite the company’s decision to cancel the agreement with Microsoft, the tech giant established an own branch called 343 Industries to continue working on Halo.

-Former Bungie employee Frank O’Connor has been working as the creative director for 343 Industries.
 Microsoft had also revealed that Xbox Live would serve as the main centre for all halo content along with the launch of 343 Industries.
 Since that time, 343 Industries has been a significant driving factor behind the Halo series.

 Halo 4, The Company’s Debut Game